 Amanuddin is the name the Taliban gave me when I arrived in Afghanistan, it is very similar to my name, and it means the religion (djin) of peace (Aman).

 What are you doing in Afghanistan and who do you work with?

 The foundation has a school called Torches of Light, with 300 children, which we created with a Taliban friend in the poorest and most violent area of Kabul.
 We want this school to become a school of peace, where there may be conditions of growth, non-violence, yoga and meditation.
 We also have a meditation program that we teach in prisons, with the Taliban, for Afghan children and women.
 We have made an agreement with the Ministry of Health to also train Afghan doctors in the Department of Mental Health, to work the entire line of post-traumatic stress disorders.

 Why teach yoga and not something else?

-I teach yoga, meditation and non-violence; everything I've learned from my spiritual teachers in India.
+I teach yoga, meditation and nonviolence; everything I've learned from my spiritual teachers in India.

-Salaam Aleikum, peace be always with you.
+Salaam Aleikum, may peace always be with you.

 Amandine Roche has the deep and tender courage of Khan Abdul Ghaffar Khan.
 The political legacy of this famous disciple of Gandhi, known among pashtuns and Indians internationally, is credited with the creation of the army of the largest non-violence ever created, a defender of women's rights and non-violence.
 Throughout his life he never violated the compatibility between Islam and non-violence.
 His Jihad went against the greatest inner enemy: ignorance.